 Humanity has been tethered to so-called “traditional” energy flows for the majority of its bipedal and nearly hairless existence.
-Non-human beings more or less live “in the present”—reliant on the embodied energy in the fellow beings they consume through hunting and gathering—and so too did humans for many thousands of years.
-This relative immediacy of consumption thus equates to a general inability to store surplus energy, a way of life still maintained by certain cultures today.
+Non-human beings more or less live “in the present”—reliant on thein the fellow beings they consume through hunting and gathering—and so too did humans for many thousands of years.
+This relative immediacy of consumption thus equates to , a way of life still maintained by certain cultures today.

 BOOM.
 Hello, 18th century.
-As happy-go-lucky as things seemed to be, the dominant powers of the time were already hitting limits to their growth.
+As happy-go-lucky as things seemed to be, the hitting limits to their growth.
 Simply, their appetite for energy outgrew its availability.
 With Europe as the epicenter, forests had been widely clear-cut and burned for rudimentary heat energy, and agricultural land conversion reached its maximum in smaller nation-states like Britain.
 Even with an ever-increasing workforce (augmented in no small part by exploitative slave labor), surplus production gains began to plateau.
-Human and draft animal muscles require a great deal of feeding, so much so that biomass and sunlight alone could no longer provide a desirable energy return on investment.
-You can read more about that here, but what’s most important to this story are the changes this turning of history wrought.
+Human and muscles require a great deal of feeding, so much so that biomass and sunlight alone could no longer provide a desirable energy return on investment.
+You can read more about that here, but what’s most important to this story are the changes this turning of history wrought.were already